 Sell My Car To A Dealer: The Definitive Guide

 Dealers are often considered to be a compromise between value and convenience.
-Selling to a dealer won’t be as quick and easy as selling to an online car buyer.
+Selling direct to a dealer (also known as ‘selling to trade’) won’t be as quick and easy as selling to an online car buyer.

-But it’s not always black and white, dealers often pay high prices if they want a particular car for their forecourt.
+But it’s not always that black and white, dealers often pay high prices if they want a particular used car for their forecourt.
 You just need to know where to look.

 But before we help you find your perfect dealer, we explore a bit of background…

-Sadly for the car industry, dealers (especially used car dealers) struggle with trust.
+Sadly for the car industry, dealers (and especially used car dealers) struggle with trust.
 Mainly thanks to so many transactions UK-wide over many years, where customers walked away feeling out of pocket, dealers have generally gained a poor reputation.

 In fact, a study by Auto Trader in 2016 suggested that just 7% of customers actually trust car dealers.
 Wrongly or rightly, they are hardly considered trustworthy.

-But that reputation is not entirely justified, car dealers can often get you the best possible price for your car!
-Read on to find out more…
+But that reputation is not entirely justified, used car dealers can often get you the best possible price for your car!

 When selling to a dealer, you need to be wary in order to make sure you get a fair deal, but you can often come out on top, and beat quotes from online car buyers and private selling.
 This guide covers all bases for selling to a dealer.